What are CLEAR Goals?

 Emotional

 A CLEAR goal is a goal that helps the participating individuals establish a deep emotional connection to the objective they’re working on.
-People who are emotionally linked to the things they do tend to be more passionate and engaged in their efforts.
+People who are emotionally connected to the things they do tend to be more passionate and engaged in their efforts.

 Appreciable